-My career in the music industry started eight years ago with the release of my first song into the blogosphere.
+Alex’s career in the music industry started eight years ago with the release of the first Trumpdisco song into the blogosphere.
 Taking solo control of the Trumpdisco project in 2012, Alex played gigs in South Korea, Europe, Canada and South Africa as well as Australia, while the Trumpdisco remix of Kanye West’s ‘Black Skinhead’ was played in the opening sequence to the 2014 MTV VMAs.
 In 2017 the Trumpdisco project was rebranded to SUB-human and signed to Flux Pavilion’s ‘Circus Records’ with a debut EP due for release in mid 2017.